Main Parts of FDM 3D Printers Explained

-Some companies are manufacturing nozzles as small as 0.1mm.
-These are not typical though and a nozzle between 0.15mm and o.35mm are typically considered “small”.
+Some companies are manufacturing nozzles as small as 0.1mm but these are not typical though.
+A nozzle between 0.15mm and 0.35mm are typically considered “small”.

-So what are the factors we need to consider when using small diameter nozzles?
+So what factors do we need to consider when using small diameter nozzles?

 Bigger Nozzle Size